 The reasons why conventional farmers transition to organic are many, but one in particular prevails.
 From their 620-acre family farm in North Carolina, the story is as fresh when Chris and Tara Hoffner tell it as if it were the first time.

-Chris remembers the date exactly, the morning of December 27th, 1995 that he put out a load of feed for his Holstein cows.
-“Within the hour, I had one hundred animals on the ground trying to die,” Chris says.
-He called the vet immediately, who happened to have enough anti-dote on the truck to treat most of the cows.
+Chris remembers the date exactly, the morning of December 27th, 1995, when he put out a load of feed for his Holstein cows.
+“Within the hour, I had 100 animals on the ground trying to die,” Chris says.
+He called the vet immediately, who happened to have enough antidote on the truck to treat most of the cows.
 The fire department came out, neighbors showed up, and folks pitched in, holding IV bags for the downed and struggling animals.
-Still, 13 of the cows died outright that day, and they lost many more in the aftermath.
+Even so, 13 of the cows died that day, and they lost many more in the aftermath.

-Still, Tara points out, she and Chris were skeptical at first.
-“We were really worried about losing one of these cows if she got sick and we couldn’t treat her with standard drugs.
+Still, Tara says, she and Chris were skeptical at first.
+“We were really worried about losing a cow if she got sick and we couldn’t treat her with standard drugs.
 So before we went organic we decided to test some of the alternative treatment options.
 We used aloe vera juice and garlic tincture and it worked really well.
-Some folks think it’s the craziest thing ever, but people always tend to poke fun at things they don’t understand.
-Now that I understand what it’s all about, I firmly agree with it.
-My garden is organic.
-I would rather eat an ear of corn with a worm on it that one without it that had been grown with chemicals.
-That experience Chris had with the poisoned cows really speaks volumes.”
+Some folks think it’s the craziest thing ever, but people always tend to poke fun at things they don’t understand.”